-- Contact the relevant MASH when applicable. - Immediately contact any Case or Social worker for the adult at risk.

-- Contact the Local Council in the case of an immediate concern for someone not being treated properly in a care home or someone being mistreated by a carer. - Contact an NHS hospital, GP or clinic if you're worried about someone. - Make careful notes of conversations and or concerns. - Seek views from the adult (or an appropriate representative) about what they would like to happen as a result of the concern. - Refer the concerns to the adult safeguarding contact at the relevant local council.

-Consent from the individual is required for the referral, unless there is a good reason to override consent, such as risk to others, or if the individual does not have the mental capacity to consent to a referral (refer to Annex C: The Mental Health Act 2005 - Policy).

-- Assist all relevant agencies involved in dealing with the referral and conducting an enquiry. - Reassess the Safeguarding Policy and associated procedures as a result of the enquiry.
+- Contact the relevant MASH when applicable. - Immediately contact any Case or Social worker for the adult at risk. - Contact the Local Council in the case of an immediate concern for someone not being treated properly in a care home or someone being mistreated by a carer. - Contact an NHS hospital, GP or clinic if you're worried about someone. - Make careful notes of conversations and or concerns. - Seek views from the adult (or an appropriate representative) about what they would like to happen as a result of the concern. - Refer the concerns to the adult safeguarding contact at the relevant local council.
+Consent from the individual is required for the referral, unless there is a good reason to override consent, such as risk to others, or if the individual does not have the mental capacity to consent to a referral (refer to Annex A: The Mental Health Act 2005 - Policy). - Assist all relevant agencies involved in dealing with the referral and conducting an enquiry. - Reassess the Safeguarding Policy and associated procedures as a result of the enquiry. - Complete the online Hillsong Incident Form, including the notes from the responsible person.